mnikander/lab/0011-cons-type-solver-datalog/readme.md

 <!-- Are there follow-up questions? -->
 <!-- Can I create a concrete ticket/issue from this? -->

-- enfore that all required terms have been type-checked correctly (unit test this with an example containing a badly typed term)
+- enforce that all required terms have been type-checked correctly (unit test this with an example containing a badly typed term)
-- test it on a ternary function
 - test it on functions which take tree shaped inputs (i.e. function arguments)
 - test it on functions which return a function
 - it would be really nice to get syntax highlighting for Racket-Datalog in VS Code